Akashic101/8.-Martinslauf-Paderborn/README.md

 This will execute the script (`resultParser.js`), which performs the following steps:

-1. **Fetch Data**: It makes HTTP requests to the official results page, retrieving paginated results for the 10km-run category.
+1. **Fetch Data**: It makes HTTP requests to the official results page, retrieving paginated results for the 10km-run category of 2023 and 2024.
 2. **Parse and Insert Data**: The script parses the fetched data and inserts it into a SQLite database (`results.db`).
 3. **Handle Pagination**: The script automatically handles pagination, fetching data in batches of 125 records per request, until all results are retrieved.